 Epigastralgia: That Annoying Pain in the Pit of Your Stomach

 Epigastralgia can be a warning of other complications.
-That's why you should never let this continuous pain in the area of the abdomen and belly button get worse.
+That's why you should never ignore continuous pain in the abdominal and navel region.

 Epigastralgia is not just common stomach pain.
 After all, this condition affects multiple areas of the abdomen.

-Patients that experience this type of digestive pathology have pain in the epigastrio.
-The person feels as if a rope is if pulling on their entire abdomen, an oppressive burning that results in nausea and a lot of discomfort.
+The person will often feel as if a rope is squeezing their entire abdomen, with an oppressive burning sensation that results in nausea and a lot of discomfort.

-The suffering is so intense that it’s common for people to be afraid and go to the emergency room because they don’t know what’s happening.
+The pain is so intense that it’s common for people to be afraid and go to the emergency room because they don’t know what’s happening.

-Although in the majority of cases the cause of this pain is simply indigestion, epigastralgia can be associated with another series of disorders or diseases that require an accurate diagnosis.
+Although, in the majority of cases, the cause of this pain is simply indigestion, epigastralgia can be associated with series of other disorders or diseases that require a proper diagnosis.